Assessing the impact of transient orbital resonances: Transient Orbital Resonances

 \subsection{Resonance Coefficients}

 Determining the resonance coefficients $\mathcal{C}$ as a function of the EMRI parameters is possible, but is very challenging.
-The value of $\mathcal{C}$ for a specific trajectory can be determined by calculating the full, oscillatory term $G$ following the procedure described in \cite{flanaganResonantlyEnhancedDiminished2014}.
-However, this requires a full GSF calculation for a generic EMRI inspiral, which is currently too computationally expensive for our purposes.
+The value of $\mathcal{C}$ for a specific trajectory can be estimated by using Eq.~(\ref{eq:flux-resonant}) following the procedure described in \cite{flanaganResonantlyEnhancedDiminished2014}.
+However, this procedure is currently too computationally expensive for our purposes.
 As far as we are aware, the only available resonance coefficient estimates are given in \cite{flanaganResonantlyEnhancedDiminished2014} and their largest values reach $\sim 0.01$.

 We can check that the Effective Resonance Model reproduces an evolution of the orbital constants and phases similar to that one given in \cite{flanaganTransientResonancesInspirals2012}.
-There, Flanaghan and Hinderer found a dephasing of $15$ cycles by the end of the inspiral and a change in constants of $ \Delta J/(J \sqrt{\eta}) \approx 0.02 \,- \,0.10$.
+There, Flanagan and Hinderer found a dephasing of $15$ cycles by the end of the inspiral and a change in constants of $ \Delta J/(J \sqrt{\eta}) \approx 0.02 \,- \,0.10$.
 The Effective Resonance Model reproduces also the same order of magnitude deviations if we set $\mathcal{C} = (-0.01,-0.01,-0.01)$.

 The sign of $\mathcal{C}$ can be positive or negative according to the phase $\Psi_0$ at which the compact object reaches the resonance.
 Determining the correct phase $\Psi _0$ at resonance can be problematic since it would require the waveform model to be perfectly in phase from the beginning of the inspiral up to the start of the resonance.
 Therefore the resonance coefficients $\mathcal{C}$ are considered as parameters of our Effective Resonance Model.
 Once we have predictions from the GSF, the resonance coefficients could be used as a new way to test GR.
 For the time being we take as fiducial values $\mathcal{C} = (-0.01,-0.01,-0.01)$.